 - Threats: Students may not engage in any behavior that constitutes a clear and present danger to the physical and/or emotion well-being of the student and/or other students, faculty and staff.

-- Tobacco: Students may not use tobacco of any form or e-cigarettes on campus or at any College-affiliated activities or events.
+- Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events. (please reference Policy 306)

 - Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so.